skypilot-org/skypilot/docs/source/reference/yaml-spec.rst

     # each time launch or exec is run with the yaml file.
     # NOTE: Sky does not currently support large, multi-gigabyte workdirs as the
     # files are synced to the remote VM with `rsync`.
 Please consider using Sky
     # Storage to transfer large datasets and files.
-Any files or directories
+If a .gitignore exists anywhere
-    # included in a .gitignore file in the root of your project's working directory
+    # within the working directory tree, the behavior will match git's behavior
+    # for finding and using .gitignore files.
+Files and directories included in
-    # will automatically be ignored during upload.
+    # the .gitignore file will be ignored by Sky.
     workdir: ~/my-task-code

     # Number of nodes (optional) to launch including the head node.
 If not